 BOB: And we said, we have to be able to fight our constellation we have to know when we're under attack, we have to respond to the attack.
 We have to go after the enemy's capabilities for space attack.
 And that became known as the JICSPOC, the Joint Interagency and Combined Space Operations C enter.
-And so if you think of it, Craig the JICSPOC looked up and it looked at our constellation and it says, Hey, we're under attack.
+And so, if you think of it, Craig the JICSPOC looked up and it looked at our constellation and it says, Hey, we're under attack.

 BOB: We got to move this guy and we've got to get this guy out of the way we have to take care of this bad guy's weapon.
 And then there's a thing called the Joint Space Operation Center in Vandenberg.
 And it looked down, it was the space looking down, supporting the forces on planet Earth and between the two of them, we felt this is very important.

 BOB: And that now lives on as the National Space Defense Center in Colorado Springs.
-So people say, Hey, whatever happened a third offset? said Hey, look we started a bunch of stuff and it actually was living on.
+So, people say, hey, whatever happened a third offset? said Hey, look we started a bunch of stuff, and it actually was living on.

 BOB: And the last thing I did before I left is I said, I would like, because we weren't catching on, people were talking about AI, but it was very difficult to explain to the warriors, this is how AI is going to make you a better warrior.

-BOB: So I got the group together and I said, we need a Pathfinder.
+BOB: So, I got the group together and I said, we need a Pathfinder.
 To demonstrate to war fighters, what AI could do for them.
-And and I said, I don't want this to be an intelligence project.
+And I said, I don't want this to be an intelligence project.
 I want it focused on operational problems.
-That was harder to do than I thought because Intel and operations are moving closer and closer together But the team came together and said, okay, look, we know we're pulling down thousands and thousands of hours of full motion video from our Predators.
-And right now we have seven, three-man teams working 24/7, going through all of that, trying to find indications and warning of impending attacks et cetera, et cetera.
+That was harder to do than I thought because Intel and operations are moving closer and closer together but the team came together and said, okay, look, we know we're pulling down thousands and thousands of hours of full motion video from our Predators.
+And right now, we have seven, three-man teams working 24/7, going through all of that, trying to find indications and warning of impending attacks et cetera, et cetera.

 BOB: And we said computer vision can do that and would be much better at it.
-So the team came in, said, this is what we want to do.
-I said, makes sense to me, it's close to Intel, but every warriors is going to say, Hey, I can make sense of a whole bunch of data.
+So, the team came in, said, this is what we want to do.
+I said, makes sense to me, it's close to Intel, but every warrior is going to say, hey, I can make sense of a whole bunch of data.
 I can then translate it into an effect I want to do.
 And I can pursue that.

-BOB: So I said, it'll work.
+BOB: So, I said, it'll work.
 And they said, what are we going to call this?
 And I said we're trying to move to algorithmic warfare.
-So let's call it the algorithmic warfare cross-functional team.
+So, let's call it the algorithmic warfare cross-functional team.
 Will Roper was there at the time as the head of the Strategic Capabilities Office.
 And he said, look, I have already gone to Congress.
 I have a program called Project Maven, which does the same thing that you want to do.
 It's a computer vision program.
-And so we said, okay, let's call this project Maven.
-So the algorithmic warfare cross-functional team and project Maven were one in the same.
+And so, we said, okay, let's call this project Maven.
+So, the algorithmic warfare cross-functional team and project Maven were one in the same.